 The purpose of the Regional Mental Health Awareness Training (MHAT) Grant Program is to increase the capacity of the Johnston, Murray, and Pontotoc County communities in responding to and interacting with individuals in crisis or with other mental health and behavioral health issues.
 This program will train individuals in the community, including teachers, parents, law enforcement, faith-based leaders, youth group leaders, tribal partners, veterans and families, and more, to improve mental health awareness and understanding.
 The program will also serve as a connection resource to better link individuals and families with mental health or behavioral issues to appropriate services.

-- If you would like more information about scheduling a training, grant staff can also come to YOU and provide a free presentation about the topics covered in the program.
-Contact Amy Ross at firstname.lastname@example.org or 580-559-5161 with any questions or concerns.
+If you would like more information about scheduling a training, please let us know.
+Grant staff can also come to YOU and provide a free presentation about the topics covered in the program.
+Contact Holli Witherington at firstname.lastname@example.org or 580-559-5815 with any questions or concerns.

-The main requirements are that it have a minimum of 15 registrants (maximum of 30) and take place near Johnston, Murray, or Pontotoc County and other surrounding areas and!
+The main requirements are that it have a minimum of 15 registrants (maximum of 30) and take place in our region!

 We can offer the following Mental Health First Aid programs:

 - Adult Mental Health First Aid: recommended for any and all adults.